Fix Mobile Network State Disconnected – Android

 FAQs

 Q1.
-What is the most common way to troubleshoot Mobile Network State Disconnected?
+What is the most common way to troubleshoot a mobile network that is disconnected?

 A1.
 Restarting your device is the simplest and easiest way to solve a wide array of problems.
 This can be a temporary measure or a permanent one.